Naurislv/Valopaat/README.md

 Creating a smart lighting system in a few days.

 ## What we learned
-Opencv is a good open source library for image processing.
+Opencv is a good open source library for image processing but does not solve hand gesture detection problem therefore is wise to use neural networks.

 Helvar sensors and API were fun to play with.

 ## What's next for valopaat